tukaan/tukaan/README.md

 ## Credits
-- Many thing in Tukaan is based on:
+- Many things in Tukaan are based on:
   - [Akuli's Teek](https://github.com/Akuli/teek)
 - And there are some thing that are inspired by
   - [TkZero](https://github.com/UnsignedArduino/TkZero)